hieptk/accent/README.md

 ```

 ## Dataset
 We use the popular MovieLens 100K dataset (https://grouplens.org/datasets/movielens/100k/), which contains 100K ratings on a 1 − 5 scale by 943 users on 1682 movies.
 To conform to the implicit feedback setting in RCF, we binarized ratings to a positive label if it is 3 or above, and a negative label otherwise.
 We removed all users with < 10 positive ratings or < 10 negative ratings so that the profiles are big and balanced enough for learning discriminative user models.
 This pruning results in 452 users, 1654 movies, and 61054 interactions in our dataset.

+A zip file containing all data can be downloaded [here](https://mega.nz/file/WFZXFCrR#TwuDerW7Gk5tyBzp4uM_YZzF3lRVsc8qblTA2vLhApg).

 ### NCF
 For NCF, the data is in ```NCF/data/movielens_train.tsv```.